 Bardiya

-Of course, the Tharu people live across the Terai region, and guests can combine a number of village stays to meet those in other areas.
+Of course, the Tharu people live throughout the Terai region, and guests can combine several village stays to meet those in other areas.

 Rana Tharu